Mike Hogewood: Other work

 Hogewood also was a broadcaster for TNN Sports' coverage of Monster Jam from 2000 to 2002.
 He also covered events for the Big South Conference, and did commercials for Carolina Kia in the Triad.

-Hogewood's most recent work had been as the play-by-play commentator for professional wrestling promotion, Ring of Honor, as a part of its television deal with Denver-based network, HDNet.
+Between 2009 and 2011, Hogewood was the play-by-play commentator for professional wrestling promotion, Ring of Honor, as a part of its television deal with Denver-based network, HDNet.

 Hogewood retired from ACC football in 2013 after 26 years as a sports broadcaster.

 Hogewood died on September 5, 2018, at the age of 63 of a heart attack in his sleep.